shikigami12/goit-foodies-ui/README.md

 ## Deployment

 This project is configured for automatic deployment to GitHub Pages.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for complete deployment instructions.

 ### Quick Deploy

 1. Enable GitHub Pages in repository settings (Source: GitHub Actions)
 2. Push to `main` branch
-3. Your site will be live at: `https://foodies.shikigame.me`
+3. Your site will be live at: `https://foodies.shikigami.me`

 ## Documentation